AST9420 – Cosmology II

 Recommended previous knowledge

-5 credits overlap with AST5220 – Cosmology II
+- 10 credits overlap with AST5220 – Cosmology II.

 Teaching extends over one semester.
 There will be 4 hours of lectures/tutorials each week.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.